Jean Rudolf von Salis: Weltchronik

 In 1940, the Federal Council of Switzerland tasked von Salis with producing a weekly radio broadcast that featured reports, analyses and commentary on the Second World War.
 Given that the "Landessender Beromünster" (country radio station Beromünster) medium wave at the Blosenberg tower could be received in large areas of Europe, von Salis' reports earned respect as one of the few objective and neutral news sources during the War.

 As he was taking a clear stance against national socialism, the German government demanded the Federal Council to replace von Salis several times.
 Though these attempts were not successful, von Salis was not allowed to mention negative events in Germany, as well as the genocide against the European Jews.

 In 1966, the "Weltchronik" episodes were published in print.

 Later life

-After the war, von Salis proposed rapprochement towards Europe, and from 1946 until 1965 he was member of the Swiss UNESCO commission and Swiss delegate at the UNESCO conferences.
+After the war, von Salis proposed rapprochement towards Europe, and from 1946 until 1965 he was a member of the Swiss UNESCO commission and Swiss delegate at the UNESCO conferences.

-From 1951 until 1960, he edited his main work, "Weltgeschichte der neuesten Zeit" (literally "World history in the newest time"), a three-volume book on the world history from the Franco-Prussian war (1871) until 1945.
+From 1951 until 1960, he edited his main work, "Weltgeschichte der neuesten Zeit" (literally "World history in the newest time"), a three-volume book on world history from the Franco-Prussian war (1871) until 1945.